Top Senate Republicans coalesce behind plan to end DHS shutdown

 Republican lawmakers emerged from a White House meeting on Monday night with a plan to fund DHS — all except a small portion of the immigration enforcement budget, in a concession to Democrats.
 Then, once that’s passed, Republicans plan to muscle through a partisan bill without Democratic votes to fund the rest of the Immigration and Customs Enforcement agency — as well as new policies in President Donald Trump’s long-sought voter ID bill.

+A White House official expressed optimism in a statement to CNN on Tuesday, saying, “Conversations are ongoing but this deal seems to be acceptable.”

-Trump said Sunday he did not want to make a deal on DHS funding unless Democrats back the voter ID bill known as the “SAVE America Act” – despite the fact that supporting the bill is a nonstarter for Democrats.
+Trump has in recent days said that he does not want to make a deal on DHS funding unless Democrats back the voter ID bill known as the “SAVE America Act” – despite the fact that supporting the bill is a nonstarter for Democrats.

 Trump was presented Sunday with a proposal to fund every part of the department except enforcement operations by ICE, two sources familiar with the conversations told CNN, but Trump rejected the idea as he took to Truth Social to attack Democrats for not backing the voter ID bill.